analytiq-hub/sigagent.github.io/math/analysis.md

   * IV: Analysis of Operators (1978)

 #### Courses
 * [Advanced Real Analysis with Ole Christensen](https://cosmolearning.org/courses/advanced-real-analysis-with-ole-christensen/),[youtube](https://www.youtube.com/playlist?list=PLaLOVNqqD-2FgXrlAPLv-iJRH-SriVqoq),[textbook](https://www.amazon.com/Functions-Spaces-Expansions-Mathematical-Engineering/dp/0817649794) (2015).
-This is an introductory course for engineers and physicists, and may skip some proofs, however, the missing proofs should be found in one of Rudin's books.
+This is an introductory course for engineers and physicists, and skips some of the theory and proofs, however, the missing material will be in one of Rudin's books.

 #### Links